 (2/21/18) Within the first month, symmetrical roof slats on the nest box lids had swollen and peaked up, and the thinner woods of the sliding windows and the inside of the nest box lids has mold spots, and the latter has swollen and popped out a couple of its staples.
 None of these seem to actually have any effect beyond aesthetic, but it’s still a little disappointing.

 - Run: 12′ of 1/2″ galvanized wire, included as part of the coop kit.
-They are only confined to this area when no humans are home, which is rare.
+They are only confined to this area to sleep.

 Nature’s Bedding kiln-dried pine pellets.
 I’ve used this bedding at other people’s homes in the context of pet litter, and love how absorbent it is, with zero dust, and no propensity to get mucky.
 It just seems to puff up forever, but is clearly read to be changed when the pellets crumble into heavy powder.
 I was concerned that the chickens might try to eat it, as it’s a similar shape as the Layena, but the litter pellets are much larger, and the chickens spend nearly no daylight time in the coop.
 With Scratch & Peck being their primary feed now, as well, their litter and food no longer bear a resemblance to one another, though the chickens already did not appear to be eating the bedding.